Mr-Liquid/code-challenge/README.md

 - Modularity and reusability of your code (think about components)
 - Mobile first responsive implementation of the pages
 - Search
+- Your explanation if you diverted from the assignment, because you had a nicer way of doing things or if something was impossible to achieve
 - *Bonus (optional):* Theme toggle for dark mode

 **Time to spend**